mahesh-panchal/nextflow-novice/_episodes/02-language.md

 channel operators.

 A process is a task that executes a user script.
-The user script can be written in any computer language, although the default is bash.
+The user script can be written in any interpreted language, although the default is bash.
 Each task defined by a process is executed independently, and in isolation, and so input must be communicated using channels.